Form 1096: Know when to use this form for contractor compensation

 - Form W-2G

-But, there’s a catch.
-Form 1096 is only used when filing taxes via mail.
-(So, not electronically or through a tax software program)
+But there’s a catch.
+This document is only used when you’re filing an informational return via mail.
+It is not used when electronically filing or filing through a tax software program.

-A word to the wise—you could file multiple 1096 tax forms… In fact, you should submit one Form 1096 per informational return (any of the items in the list above).
-So, if you had two employees in addition to your one independent contractor, you would mail one Form 1096 with the Form 1099-NEC and you would mail one Form 1096 with two W-2s.
+A word to the wise—you could file multiple 1096 tax forms.
+In fact, you should submit a separate Form 1096 per informational return (see the items in the list above).
+So, if you had two employees in addition to your one independent contractor, you would mail a Form 1096 with the Form 1099-NEC, and you would mail a Form 1096 with the two W-2s.

 Who files IRS Form 1096?